Boston Bruins: Logo and uniforms

 Beginning in 1949, the "B" on the "Spoked B" logo was changed to block lettering.
 They also brought back the black numbers.
 With a few cosmetic changes in the stripes and yoke along with the addition of the primitive bear head logo in 1977, the Bruins kept this overall design until 1995.

 In 1955, the Bruins brought the "Spoked B" logo over to the black uniform; they also released a gold jersey with the "Spoked B" in front.
 The black uniform crest would feature an inverse version of the "Spoked B", with the gold and black elements reversed, while the gold uniform featured the same logo but in a black circle.
 During this period, the gold jersey was used as the primary dark uniform while relegating the black uniform (updated with white numbers) into alternate status for several seasons.
 Also, for a few games between 1958 and 1965, the Bruins wore gold pants.

 In 1967, the Bruins retired the gold uniforms and reinstated the black uniforms with gold numbers.
-As with the white uniforms, they endured several cosmetic changes until 1995.
+As with the white uniforms, they endured several small changes until 1995.
 The gold socks, which had numerous striping modifications since 1934, was briefly retired in favor of wearing white socks full-time.
 It was brought back for the 1969–70 season and would be paired with the regular black uniforms for the next 47 seasons.

 Starting with the 1995–96 season, the Bruins released a new uniform set, featuring the updated "Spoked B" logo.
 The primary uniforms featured a thick contrasting stripe that extended from sleeve to sleeve.
 In addition, a gold third jersey was released, featuring the infamous "Pooh Bear" logo (an homage to Winnie the Pooh).
 The gold thirds were used until 2006, after which the Bruins wore throwback black uniforms based on the 1970s design.

 The version of the "Spoked B" logo used from 2007 to 2025.

 Moving to the Reebok Edge template in 2007, the Bruins unveiled new uniforms with the serifed "Spoked B" logo.
 The overall design borrowed a few elements from the 1970s uniforms, and also unveiled a new rendition of the original walking bear logo on the shoulders.
 The following season, they released new black third jerseys with the aforementioned bear logo in front and the "Spoked B" logo on the shoulders.

 Several Boston Bruins wearing their 2010 Winter Classic jerseys.